 3. Help your influencers add value to their own campaigns or business

-Before asking your influencers to partner with you and promote your brand, make sure that you also have something to offer them in return.
+Before asking your influencers to partner with you and promote your brand, ensure that you also have something to offer them in return.

-Remember, these people aren’t robots who can boost your business sales in an instant.
-Since they spend much of their time and efforts to build their own personal brand, it’s good business sense to help them out as well.
+Remember, these people aren’t robots who can instantly boost your business sales.
+Since they spend much of their time and effort building their own personal brand, it’s good business sense to help them out as well.

 Take Sujan Patel, for example.
 Here’s an example of his personal email outreach email he sent to the editor of Curata.com mentioning one of their blog posts.
 And in return, the editor of Curata.com introduced Sujan to their content marketing team for guest posting.